.jpg)

-If you have reason to file a complaint against your employer with the U.S. Equal Employment Opportunity Commission, a Cruz Law EEOC attorney in Tallahassee can help you prepare your complaint and ensure that your rights are protected throughout the process.
+If you have reason to file a complaint against your employer with the U.S. Equal Employment Opportunity Commission, a Cruz Law EEOC attorney in Florida can help you prepare your complaint and ensure that your rights are protected throughout the process.

 It is likely that your employer will be represented by an attorney.
 The employer may deny your complaint and try to put the blame on you, potentially damaging your reputation and employability.
 Meanwhile, the EEOC cannot take sides and will not assist or advise you.
 But an experienced employment discrimination attorney with Cruz Law Firm can guide you through the complaint process.